birdsean/review-droid/README.md

 ### Backlog
 - [ ] GitHub App OAuth: Implement the OAuth flow to allow users to authenticate with GitHub and authorize the plugin to access their repositories.
 Implement as a GitHub App.
 - [ ] Webhook Listener: Implement the functionality to listen for pull request events from GitHub.
+- [ ] Make it into a CLI
+- [ ] Find a way to mark code as "already reviewed" to save some $$$.
+Same with comment evaluation.

 ## Entities
 * TBD